-area address-A-Type Address, (2-12), or 'S' The area address operand specifies the address of the area in which the data block is to be placed.
+- area address-A-Type Address, (2-12), or 'S' The area address operand specifies the address of the area in which the data block is to be placed.
 If 'S' is coded instead of an address, dynamic buffering is requested (dynamic buffering must also be specified in the MACRF operand of the DCB macro instruction).
-When dynamic buffering is used, the system acquires a buffer and places its address in the data event control block.

-length-symbol, decimal digit, absexp, (2-12), or 'S' The length operand specifies the number of data bytes to be read up to a maximum of 32760.
+When dynamic buffering is used, the system acquires a buffer and places its address in the data event control block. - length-symbol, decimal digit, absexp, (2-12), or 'S' The length operand specifies the number of data bytes to be read up to a maximum of 32760.
 If 'S' is coded instead of a length, the number of bytes to be read is taken from the data control block.
-If the length operand is omitted for format-U records, no error indication is given when the program is assembled.
-However, the problem program must insert a length into the data event control block before the read is issued.
+This operand is ignored if the records are not format-U.

-key address -- A-Type Address, (2-12), 'S', or 0
+key address A-Type Address, (2-12), '\$', or 0

 The key address operand specifies the address of the area for the key of the desired data block.
 If the search operation is made using a key, the area must contain the key.
 Otherwise, the key is read into the designated area.
 If the key is read and 'S' was coded for the area address, 'S' can also be coded for the key address; the key and data are read sequentially into the buffer acquired by the system.
-If the key is not to be read, specify 0 instead of an address or 'S'.
+If the key is not to be read, specify 0 instead of an address or 'S'

-block address - A-Type Address or (2-12)

-The block address operand specifies the address of the area containing the relative block address, relative track address, or actual device address of the data block to be retrieved.
+block address-A-Type Address or (2-12) The block address operand specifies the address of the area containing the relative block address, relative track address, or actual device address of the data block to be retrieved.
 The device address of the data block retrieved is placed in this area if block position feedback is requested.
 The length of the area that contains the address depends on whether the feedback option (OPTCD=F) has been specified in the data control block and if the READ macro instruction requested feedback.